centrifuge/documentation/docs/user/centrifuge-pools/intro-to-pools/index.md

 ### Oversubscribed pools
 If a pool is oversubscribed, no additional senior investors can join the pool, and investment orders cannot be executed.
 A pool can be oversubscribed for two reasons:

-- The pool's reserve is above the max reserve` set by the issuer.
+- The pool's reserve is above the max reserve set by the issuer.
 - The senior subordination ratio is at its limit and thus the pool can not take on more senior tranche investments without more capital invested into the junior tranche.
 - The pool can become open for investments again through a decrease of the reserve by senior investor redemptions, asset originations, an increase of the max reserve or additional junior investments are made into the pool that increase the current junior subordination.

 ## Interest rates, fees, and yields
-### Financing Fee
+### Financing fee
-The Financing Fee is the rate at which the outstanding amount of an individual asset financing accrues interest.
+The Financing fee is the rate at which the outstanding amount of an individual asset financing accrues interest.
 It is expressed as an "APR" (Annual Percentage Rate) and compounds interest every second.
 For example, a financing fee of 8.00% compounding interest over seconds through the course of one year leads to an APY ("Annual Percentage Yield") of 8.xx%.
 Different assets can have different financing fees depending on their risk score.

 ### Senior token return
 The senior token APR is the rate at which the senior token accrues interest per second.
 Note, that this is only applied to deployed capital, thus liquidity in the reserve does not generate yield for the senior token.
 The actual senior token return may therefore differ from the senior Token APR due to compounding and cash drag.